Everstage/evericons/README.md

 ## Basic Usage

-All icon styles are preconfigured to be stylable by setting the `color` CSS property, except `lottie` animation icons, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).
+All icon styles are preconfigured to be stylable by setting the `color` CSS property, either manually or using utility classes like `text-primary` (except `lottie` animation icons, they cannot be styled like that).

-First, install `evericons`:
+*Todo: check if lottie icons can be styled using `color` property.*

+First, install `evericons` (In case of everstage-spm, it is installed already):

 ```sh
 npm install https://github.com/Everstage/evericons.git